clarkgrubb/data-tools/src/csv-to-tab/README.md

 # CHARACTER ENCODING

 The data standards we follow don't specify the character encoding.
 We use UTF-8.
-Use `iconv` or some other conversion tool to convert to this format.
+Use `iconv` to convert from another encoding.

 # FLAGS